JusMave/Chunithm-Controller/README.md

 ### Software
   This project utilizes the I/O control library provided by Arduino and an open-source program to process serial communication between the control board and game.

+### Details
+  The detailed information is included in "Report.pdf".